 - Lump-sum payments

-- the setting aside of property to be administered for the support of the child as specified in the order; or,
+- Setting aside of property to be administered for the support of the child as specified in the order

 A Lump-Sum Payment

-For a real-life example of how this works, see Moroch v.
+In rare circumstances, parents will agree to a one-time payment that satisfies a child support obligation in its entirety.
+While financially infeasible for many individuals, lump-sum payments protect from the possibility of future disputes over periodic payments.
+For a real-life example, see Moroch v.
 Collins, 174 S.W.3d 849, 867-68 (Tex.
 App.
-2005) [Where the divorce decree ordered the wife to pay the husband a one-time lump sum child support payment of $76,000 within one day of the closing of the sale of the DeLoache property, if Christy sold the property, or by December 31, 2002, whichever occurred first.
+2005) [Where a divorce decree ordered a wife to pay her husband a one-time lump sum child support payment of $76,000 within one day of the closing of the sale of the DeLoache property, if she sold the property, or by December 31, 2002, whichever occurred first.
 The amount was equal to $ 1,500 per month for two children, times seven months, and $ 1,200 per month for one child, [*868 times fifty-five months.]

 An Annuity Purchase